 - EMU | BS in Biology, Pre-Medicine

 Early to bed and early to rise makes this “Jack of all Trades” who he is and getting a daily dose of The Andy Griffith Show helps to give his life perspective.
 JEREMY is a Renaissance Man with an old soul that is as vintage as the Land Cruiser he drives.
-A communicator, , bookworm, designer, cyclist, husband, and father, just don’t ask him to play a board game.
+A communicator, bookworm, designer, cyclist, husband, and father, just don’t ask him to play a board game.
 He’s an INTJ which primes his go-getter and proactive attitude toward most things in life.
 Jeremy brings energy to his role and loves being a part of the long history, tradition, and culture of Hillcrest.
 So much so, he married a 1993 grad.